 The thinking behind the mazizone has been to use a low powered computer (using a power bank or mobile phone charger) to create localised services on a network.
-More specifically, the Raspberry Pi (Rpi) has been chosen as the machine of choice, which is a great choice in my opinion – lots of development already available.
+More specifically, the Raspberry Pi (Rpi) has been chosen as the toolbox of choice, which is a great pick in my opinion – lots of development already available.
 My test device has been version 3 of the RPi, which has an onboard broadcom chip for broadcasting a wifi hotspot, enabling access to the local services as a standalone platform with access to the internet via ‘dual mode’ in the latest versions of the software.
 Connecting the unit to a router using dual mode resolves mobile phone problems that James and myself found when deploying our little lego devices.
 Mobiles want an internet access via the mobile network or via wifi – if the wifi network didn’t provide a gateway to the internet, then quite often nothing would happen or a google page would be delivered via mobile data.
 This didn’t inspire confidence in the people we are trying to offer the chance of local services to.
 An interesting side effect of resolving this cured another issue with the ‘captive portal’ which was meant to grab the web browser and point it at the mazizone front page.
-This had now been given a definite address: http://portal.mazizone.eu (if you are online it takes you to the demo) which makes some sense.
+This had now been given a definite address: http://portal.mazizone.eu which makes sense.
 The dual mode worked great whilst in the Kokkinopolis schoolhouse, with only occasional gentle coaxing/prodding/reminding people for contributions.
 It just worked, and that is a core element for people in general to try something new in a world of new gadgets and apps appearing daily.

 The 1.5.3 mazizone offers a cloud storage service using NextCloud (where we stored our photos), Etherpad for collaborative diary writing, Framadate for polling and doodle-like functions – this wasn’t used for some reason, even though we really needed to be working out some times and dates now and again.
 WordPress was there also, on this occasion not being needed for any particular purpose.